 Led Zeppelin Albums Ranked Worst to Best

 With Led Zeppelin, the albums were always the thing.
-Their legacy, unlike Jimmy Page‘s antecedent group the Yardbirds, was built not on singles but on longform statements of purpose.
-To honor them, we’ve ranked their nine studio albums, from their worst to their best.
+Their legacy, unlike Jimmy Page's antecedent group the Yardbirds, was built not on singles but on longform statements of purpose.
+To honor them, we've ranked their nine studio albums from worst to best.

-A full-circle compilation of more blues-focused outtakes, appropriately titled Coda, ended their initial canonical run of recordings — one highlighted, defined but never limited to the strikingly diverse, 23-times platinum IV.
-In fact, this determinedly album-oriented band’s catalog continues to yield intriguing new insights, as you’ll see as we rank Led Zeppelin’s albums, from worst to best.
+A full-circle compilation of more blues-focused outtakes, appropriately titled Coda, ended their initial canonical run of recordings – one highlighted, defined but never limited to the strikingly diverse, 23-times platinum IV.
+In fact, this determinedly album-oriented band's catalog continues to yield intriguing new insights, as you'll see in the following list of Led Zeppelin's albums ranked from worst to best.

 You Think You Know Led Zeppelin?